csirmaz-lit/Primus-Vittason/book.md

 #

-Humans are information.
-Also, at the moment we cannot download this information and store it in the cloud to ask someone a question or let them see their children after they have died, so the best way to preserve this information is to get people to live.

-This is why I don't care if protesters against killing are looting.
-Panes of glass, TV sets, handbags are expensive, but we know how to replace the information in them quite precisely.
-Is it needless vandalism?
-Yes.
-Does it cause damage and suffering to honest working people?
-Yes.
-Is it destroying precious, unique information that we have absolutely no hope of restoring?
-No.

-Is killing doing that?
-Yes.

-#
-Humans may be unique in the fact that they are aware of their own death.
-Is the fact that I know I am going to die necessary to achieve the Experience?
-No one actually knows that they are going to die.
-We merely assume, based on our similarity to other people, that we are also going to die, and with largely the same consequences.
-If one either rejects this assumption of similarity (I am superman - everyone else dies but this does not apply to me), or rejects that the outside world actually exists (people appear to have died, but this may not be real or true) then one can also assume that they will not die.
-Of course, if one assumes that one will continue to exist infinitely (and without ageing and ailments), it is easier to sidestep the problems posed by the Experience as even if one is limited in space (as the body is not infinite, and so one only has a narrow perspective of the world), one has all the time to compensate for this limitations.
-(Note that here we presuppose a traditional experience of space and time.)
-In other words, even if one experiences Entrapment, it can be seen much less of a problem; even if one is unique, it is much less frightening.
-In this sense, being aware of death certainly makes dealing with the Experience more urgent.
-Still, even without awareness of death, many aspects of the Experience continue to hold true.
-One is still limited to one's body, so Entrapment is there; one is still different from everything else, so so is the Primeval Difference, and one can still see onself as unique.
-And it is likely still true that one's body, and together with it, one oneself can be destroyed with relative ease.
-Overall, an entity that has the expectation to exist indefinitely may find it less important to consider different facets of the Experience, but it is still affected by them.
-Death is therefore not required for the Experience.

-#
-Elsewhere I will argue that the "I" is, in fact, information.
-Let's assume that I have already marshalled my reasons for this claim.
-So if it is true, what happens to this information after death?
-Clearly, with the disintegration of the system that is the I, the I as a generator of information ceases to function.
-However, in a sense, the information it expressed continues to function--its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogues.
-Is Plato dead when he argues in the head of a student reading The Republic for the first time?
-Is Shakespeare dead on stage?
-It seems any information continues to function as long as it exists, which entails that physically, it escapes destruction, and a manuscript, a recording, portrait, sculpture, painting or image survives.
-Pharaohs had their deeds recorded in hieroglyphs carved in stone apparently to make sure the text survives for eternity.
-But nowadays, we have Facebook.
-With cheaper and cheaper electronic storage, and institutions like Google and Facebook which rely on retaining information for their financial success, and like the Internet Archive and its Wayback Machine, most, if not all, information we put online is saved in theory for eternity, and in practice probably until a really-really big catastrophe in which all other information carriers, including paper in libraries, will also perish.
-Our problem now is not how to save the data, but how to index and search in it, as information that cannot be found is more or less equivalent to being lost.
-This is how data centres have become our 21st-century pyramids, and this is why, if you post a lot on Facebook, you'll live for a very, very long time.

-#

-It is worth considering that there is a very narrow channel of information through which we get to know another person: sight, hearing, touch, but perhaps most importantly, verbal communication.
-If so, much of this, especially verbal communication can be deferred (as when reading some writing), and can also be deferred beyond the person's death.
-Such communication can continue to influence and so in some sense, for other people, the person continues to function as if alive.
-(Have you read a book and then only learned afterwards that its author has died a few years back?
-Did it matter?)

-Sadly, being not dead in the eyes of others is not a substitute for the continued I experience, the state of us experiencing ourselves.
-We feel that this would be lost even though we understand that after our deaths there will not be anything to experience the cessation of the I. We can distract ourselves from this dread by focusing on Others, and be diluted by/into this focus, but this may offer only temporary relief and may prevent us from learning from facing our fear.

-#

 The Experience comes as a huge, overwhelming wave: sometimes unannounced, sometimes after invitation.
 To invite it, you must prepare, remove all distractions and focus on yourself and yourself alone.

 It may come when you are in the bath, or taking a shower.
 You may feel: "I am trapped in this body.
 I am linked to it and I see, perceive and interact with the world through it.
 My eyes are like holes I peep through to see.
 Really nothing is too important - I will be dead and then nothing remains.